stuartstobie/cz-customisable/README.md

 * now run: `npm run commit`.

-## Option 3 - cz-customizable as commitizen plugin
+## Option 3 - cz-customisable as commitizen plugin

 This is how this project started.

 * install commitizen in case you don't have it: `npm install -g commitizen`.
 Make sure you have the latest version of commitizen installed globally.

-* configure `commitizen` to use `cz-customizable` as plugin.
+* configure `commitizen` to use `cz-customisable` as plugin.
 Add those lines to your `package.json`:

 ```
 ...
 "config": {
   "commitizen": {
-    "path": "node_modules/cz-customizable"
+    "path": "node_modules/cz-customisable"
   }
 }
 ```